captain-Arvoy/rookie/README.md

 # Project-Martini
-using Node-js and tailwind
+using Next js and tailwind
-### check the my-app/src/app/page.js for the code
+## Docs
+- my-app/src/app/ contains all the codes.
+- Next js follows file based routing, it means each folder is a route, hence we do not need to configure "server.js" as in express
+*Enjoy!!*